Free & Same Day Ground Shipping | View Details

 Types of Concrete Driveway Sealers

-Be careful when an “expert” recommends using a polyurethane or epoxy sealer on your concrete driveway or outdoor concrete.
-These types of sealers are expensive, although they are more durable than acrylic sealers.
-Their strong surface layer provides excellent protection from abrasion and chemical spills, but they are susceptible to UV rays, yellowing, and trap all moisture moving through the concrete.
-Plus, they can alter the friction coefficient, making for a slippery surface.
-They are best left for use on indoor concrete surfaces.
+Be careful when an “expert” recommends using an epoxy coating or on your concrete driveway or outdoor concrete.
+While they do provide excellent protection from abrasion and chemical spills, but they are susceptible to UV rays, yellowing, and most importantly, they trap all moisture moving through the concrete.
+Moisture below an epoxy sealer will cause bubbling, delamination, and floor failure.
+Plus, they can be slippery when wet.

 Learn more about the types of Concrete Sealers.

 Breathability: Concrete is very porous and allows moisture to pass through.
 Concrete pulls liquid water up from the ground by capillary suction and lets water vapor ooze through its pores.
-The problem with surface sealers, (epoxies, urethanes, and acrylics) is that they do not allow the concrete to “breathe” or dry out.
+The problem with surface coatings, (epoxies, urethanes) is that they do not allow the concrete to “breathe” or dry out.
 As a result, the water that passes through the concrete gets trapped underneath the sealer.

 The trapped water accumulates and accelerates the deterioration of the concrete.
 It causes efflorescence that appears as white spots or a “blush” on the surface, below the sealer.
 As the problem gets worse, the trapped moisture, efflorescence, and vapor pressure will make the sealer bubble or peel from the surface.
 The number one cause of sealer delamination/failure is trapper water!

 Non-Slip: Outdoor concrete patios and driveways are almost always broom-finished.
-This finishing technique ensures sure that the surface is safe – rough and non-slippery.
-Film-forming sealers tend to make the concrete slippery, particularly when wet.
-This can create a dangerous situation, particularly around pools, stairs, and sloped driveways.
-Penetrating sealers, on the other hand, deposit themselves inside the concrete and do not make surfaces slippery.
+This finishing technique ensures sure that the surface is safe – rough and not slippery.
+Film-forming sealers, or topical sealers make the concrete slippery, particularly when wet.
+This can create a dangerous situation, especially around pools, stairs, and sloped driveways.
+Penetrating sealers, on the other hand, deposit themselves inside the concrete and are inherently slip resistant.

-Durability: Perhaps the most important characteristic of any good paver or concrete driveway sealer is durability.
-Driveways take a beating: vehicle traffic, engine fluids, salts, shoveling, and freeze/thaw just to name a few.
-Above all, the sealer you choose to apply to your driveway, needs to be able to handle these routine exposure without failing.
+Durability: Perhaps the most important characteristic of any good concrete driveway sealer is durability.
+Driveways take a beating – vehicle traffic, engine fluids, salts, shoveling, and freeze/thaw just to name a few.
+Above all, the sealer you choose to apply to your driveway, needs to be able to handle these routine exposures without failing.

-• Minimal VOCs – zero or ultra-low VOC content makes our sealers environmentally compliant, safe, and easy to use.
+- Minimal VOCs – zero or ultra-low VOC content makes our sealers environmentally compliant, safe, and easy to use.
 No vapors or noxious odors.
-People, plants, and set safe formulas
+People, plant, and set safe formulas.

-We provide the widest choice of penetrating driveway sealers to suit your most demanding commercial or residential application:
+We provide the widest selection of the best penetrating concrete sealers for your driveway, patio, or sidewalks.
+Designed to suit the most demanding commercial or residential applications:

 Silane/siloxane concrete sealer that penetrates below the surface, into the pores of concrete and paver driveways.
 Also available as DryWay PLUS, which carries the US DOT-Approval for water and salt protection.